It\^{o} isomorphisms for $L^{p}$-valued Poisson stochastic integrals: It o -isomorphisms: Noncommutative -spaces

 By computations similar to (\ref{eqn:compSI1}), (\ref{eqn:compSI2}) and (\ref{eqn:compSI3}),

-By applying Theorem~\ref{thm:summaryRosenthalLqNC} pointwise in $\Om$ and subsequently taking $L^p(\Om)$-norms on both sides we conclude that
+By applying Theorem~\ref{thm:summaryRosenthalLqNC} pointwise in $\Om$ and subsequently taking $L^p(\Om)$-norms on both sides, we conclude that

-For the reverse estimate, observe that if $p',q'$ are the H\"{o}lder conjugates of $p$ and $q$, then in view of (\ref{eqn:dualSqpNC}) and (\ref{eqn:sumIntersectionDuality}) we have $\cI_{p,q}^* = \cI_{p',q'}$, with associated duality bracket
+For the reverse estimate, observe that if $p',q'$ are the H\"{o}lder conjugates of $p$ and~$q$, then in view of (\ref{eqn:dualSqpNC}) and (\ref{eqn:sumIntersectionDuality}), we have $\cI_{p,q}^* = \cI _{p',q'}$, with associated duality bracket

-The reverse inequality can therefore be deduced using the duality argument (\ref{eqn:simpleEstDualSI}) explained in the proof of Theorem~\ref{thm:summarySILqPoisson}. \end{proof} Let us make a detailed comparison of our main result with the existing results in the literature.
-We restrict our attention to \cite{BrH09,Hau11,MPR10,MaR10} and refer to the references in these papers for earlier achievements.
-In \cite{MPR10}, Marinelli, Prev\^{o}t and R\"{o}ckner showed using It\^{o}'s formula that if $H$ is a Hilbert space and $2\leq p<\infty$, then
+The reverse inequality can therefore be deduced using the duality argument (\ref{eqn:simpleEstDualSI}) explained in the proof of Theorem~\ref{thm1.1}. \end{pf} Let us make a detailed comparison of our main result with the existing results in the literature.
+We restrict our attention to \cite {BrH09,Hau11,MPR10,MaR10} and refer to the references in these papers for earlier achievements.
+In \cite{MPR10}, Marinelli, Pr{\'e}v{\^o}t and R\" {o}ckner showed using It\^{o}'s formula that if $H$ is a Hilbert space and $2\leq p<\infty$, then

-Due to the first term on the right hand side, this estimate is only near-optimal.
+Due to the first term on the right-hand side, this estimate is only near-optimal.
 Indeed, since

 Theorem~\ref{thm:summarySILqPoissonNC} implies (\ref{eqn:MPR}) but not vice versa.
-In \cite{MaR10} Marinelli and R\"{o}ckner proved the bound
+In \cite{MaR10}, Marinelli and R\"{o}ckner proved the bound

 valid for any $2\leq p<\infty$.
 This result is deduced by a Fubini-type argument from the estimate (\ref{eqn:MPR}) for $H=\R$.
 Of course, such an argument can only work if $p=q$ (in our notation).
-Observe that the optimal bound in Theorem~\ref{thm:summarySILqPoissonNC} improves upon (\ref{eqn:MaR}).
-Also note that the constants in (\ref{eqn:summarySILqPoissonNC}) do not depend on $t$, in contrast to (\ref{eqn:MPR}) and (\ref{eqn:MaR}).
-Finally, let us recall the following bounds valid for a Banach space $X$ with martingale type $1<q\leq 2$.
+Observe that the optimal bound in Theorem~\ref{thm:summarySILqPoissonNC} improves upon~(\ref{eqn:MaR}).
+Also note that the constants in (\ref {eqn:summarySILqPoissonNC}) do not depend on $t$, in contrast to (\ref {eqn:MPR}) and (\ref{eqn:MaR}).
+Finally, let us recall the following bounds valid for a Banach space $X$ with martingale type $1<q\leq2$.
 Brze\'{z}niak and Hausenblas showed (\cite{BrH09}, Corollary B.6) that if $1<p\leq q$ then

-Moreover, Hausenblas proved (\cite{Hau11}, Proposition 2.14) that if $p=q^n$ for some $n\in \N$, then
+Moreover, Hausenblas proved (\cite{Hau11}, Proposition 2.14) that if $p=q^n$ for some $n\in\N$, then